Ernest Renan: Statue

 In 1903 a major controversy accompanied the installation of a monument in Tréguier designed by Jean Boucher.
 Placed in the local cathedral square, it was interpreted as a challenge to Catholicism, and led to widespread protests, especially because the site was normally used for the temporary pulpit erected at the traditional Catholic festival of the Pardon of St Yves.
 It also included the Greek goddess Athena raising her arm to crown Renan gesturing in apparent challenge towards the cathedral.
 The local clergy organised a protest calvary sculpture designed by Yves Hernot as "a symbol of the triumphant ultramontaine church."

 Views on race

 Renan believed that racial characteristics were instinctual and deterministic.
-He has been criticised for his claims that the Semitic race is inferior to the Aryan race.
+Renan believed that the Semitic race was inferior to the Aryan race.
 Renan claimed that the Semitic mind was limited by dogmatism and lacked a cosmopolitan conception of civilisation.
 For Renan, Semites were "an incomplete race."
 Some authors argue that Renan developed his antisemitism from Voltaire's anti-Judaism.
+Hannah Arendt wrote that Renan was probably the first to characterize the Semitic and Aryan races as being in opposition to each other in an essential division of mankind.